-Simone: But, if the contract was cancelled, we would have suffered a loss amounting to customer decided declared to cancel the contract on March 2.
+Simone: But, if the contract was cancelled, we would have suffered a loss amounting to US\$50,000, so we tried to persuade the customer not to cancel the contract.
+The customer was not firm whether to revoke the cancelation or not.
+But finally the customer decided to cancel the contract on March 2.

-US\$50,000, so we tried to persuade the customer not to cancel the contract.
-Moreover, this is a very important client for many years and it has never made such cancellation.
-The customer was not firm whether to revoke the cancellation or not.
-But finally the cancellation immediately and used the electrolyte for our project.
+Smith: You shouldn't have tried to persuade the customer, but should have agreed to the cancellation immediately and used the electrolyte for our project.
 You had an obligation to make that stock available to us.
 I think your legal liability is very serious.